 Request In-Library Instruction

-The goal is for students' research skills to improve upon completion of instruction and active learning.
+The goal of library instruction is for students' research skills to improve upon completion of instruction and active learning.
 Once they have internalized the material taught, outcomes assessment will be administered to students in order to indicate measured gains in specific areas of learning.

 - Learning assessment